 There are 146 solar companies at work in Georgia, investing $18 million to install solar on homes and businesses.
 Georgia has very strong solar potential.
 State law has made it illegal for Georgia residents to participate in power purchase agreements, a financing mechanism that has been crucial to the growth of the solar industry in other states.
 There are currently more than 146 solar companies at work throughout the value chain in Georgia, employing 2,600.

 - There are currently more than 142 solar companies at work throughout the value chain in Georgia, employing 2,600.

 - In 2013, Georgia installed 91 MW of solar electric capacity, ranking it 7th nationally.

 - The 129 MW of solar energy currently installed in Georgia ranks the state 15th in the country in installed solar capacity.
 There is enough solar energy installed in the state to power 13900 homes.

 - In 2013, $189 million was invested in Georgia to install solar for home, business and utility use.
 This represents a 795% increase over the previous year, and is expected to grow again this year.

-- Average installed residential and commercial photovoltaic system prices in Georgia have fallen by 21% in the last year.
-National prices have also dropped steadily— by 12% from last year and 31% from 2010.
+- Average installed residential and commercial photovoltaic system prices in Georgia have fallen by 27% in the last year.
+The price to install solar on homes and business has dropped steadily across the country — by 4% from last year and 37% from 2010.